California License Plates

 D/P A1234 format issued until 2005

-Exempt plates are found on vehicles operated by public agencies, such as state and local governments, school districts, etc. "CA EXEMPT" along top of plate.
-Commonly found on police cars of all types.
-Numbering originally had E prefix plus 6-digits until approximately 1999, low E007027.
-E prefix replaced with digit 1 at the time, creating the current 7-digit series.
+Exempt plates ("CA EXEMPT" screened along top) are found on vehicles operated by numerous public entities including state and local governments, school districts, police vehicles and many others.
+Numbering originally used E prefix (low E007027) plus 6-digits until approximately 1999.
+E prefix replaced with digit 1 at that time, creating the current 7-digit series.

 vaughn g - Apr 15 β25

-This Exempt Motorcycle plate replaced the former diagonal and diamond E types in 2008, low 3000231.
+This Exempt Motorcycle series replaced the former diagonal and diamond E types in 2008, low 3000231.

 Isaac Wilson IV - Sep 24 β21